BBBase-EHeresy-PPPub/PPPub/docs/scenarios/quest_of_the_ringbearer.md

 more seeping in.
 They cannot shake the feeling of dread that the mysterious riders in black are not far away and constantly a threat to them.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image12.jpeg){width="5.179861111111111in"
-height="3.4in"}In truth, the riders in black are far closer than Frodo and his companions realise, constantly stalking the paths of the forest in their search for the one who carries the Ring.
-Should the Nazgûls' search prove fruitful and they find the Baggins that carries their master's prize, they will not hesitate to kill him and take the Ring for
-Sauron.

-(7_pdfcoffee.com_quest-of-the-ringbearerpdf-pdf-free_media/media/image13.jpeg){width="2.4034722222222222in"
-height="2.4034722222222222in"}

 ***4'***